LoganWolfe/LoganWolfe/README.md

-🔭 I’m currently working on a netflix clone
+🔭 I’m currently working on a Netflix clone
 🌱 I’m currently learning machine learning with TensorFlow, Keras, and Scikit-learn
 🤔 I’m currently seeking a software engineering internship
 💬 Ask me about computers, finance, or video games